India Mutiny of Connaught Rangers and James Daly

 Only one soldier Corporal Willis, refused and asked to join the others in the cells.
 That night the remaining forty eight Irish men were sent to Dagshai prison.

-The Food Consisted of Small Portions of Tea and Dry Bread
+Tea and Dry Bread

 Back at Solon rumours had reached the men there that those in Jullundur had been shot dead.